Prices, planning and practical information

 If you are not allocated a slot, or you would prefer, you can also picnic anywhere in the Gardens apart from the restaurants, cafés and glasshouses.

-Our shop is near the lunch venue and stocks a range of pocket-money priced gifts.
-We allow a maximum of 10 pupils at one time, always with an accompanying adult.
+Our shops stock a range of pocket-money priced gifts.
+We allow a maximum of 10 pupils at one time, who must be with an accompanying adult.

 Water fountains and toilets